mautic/user-documentation/docs/reports/reports.rst

 .. vale on

-To be able to send scheduled Reports, the following cron command is required:
+Mautic requires the following cron command to be able to send scheduled Reports:

 ``php /path/to/mautic/bin/console mautic:reports:scheduler [--report=ID]``